 - Parents/guardians should, with their physician's counsel, determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - The Medication Request and Authorization Form 5330 F1, F1a, F1b, and F1c must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours. - All medications must be registered with the principal's office. - Medication that is brought to the office will be properly secured.
-Medication may be conveyed to school directly by the parent/guardian.
-A two to four (2-4) week supply of medication is recommended.
+Medication may be conveyed to school directly by the parent or transported by transportation personnel (bus driver and/or bus aide) at parental request.
+This should be arranged in advance.
+A two to four (2-4) week supply of medication is recommended. - Any unused medication unclaimed by the parent / guardian will be destroyed by school personnel when a prescription is no longer needed to be administered or at the end of a school year.

-- Any unused medication unclaimed by the parent/guardian will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - The parents/guardians shall have sole responsibility to instruct their child to take the medication at the scheduled time, and the child has the responsibility for both presenting themselves on time and for taking the prescribed medication. - A log for each prescribed medication shall be maintained which will note the personnel giving the medication, the date, and the time of day.
-This log will be maintained along with the physician's written instructions and the parent's written permission release.
+- The parents/guardians shall have sole responsibility to instruct their child to take the medication at the scheduled time, and the child has the responsibility for both presenting themselves on time and for taking the prescribed medication. - A log for each prescribed medication shall be maintained which will note the personnel giving the medication, the date, and the time of day.
+This log will be maintained along with the physician's written instructions and the parent's/guardian's written permission release.